 I’ve been spending a lot of time in the kitchen.
 Cooking is a form of therapy for me, and while I’ll go to great lengths to avoid cutting corners because most of the time and effort pays off in the form of taste, there are moments when the effort doesn’t reap rewards.
 As we head toward the end of summer, I’m reminded to stop and enjoy the lingering sunlight and balmy temps.
 Our little 12-month-old is a summer baby through and through and while I prefer winter, I’ll happily embrace summer just to see his face light up as he plays in the grass.
 This means more time outdoors and less time hovering over a mixing bowl.

-We recently worked on a content project with a tea company who was looking for really lovely outdoor entertaining imagery.
+We recently worked on a content project with a tea company that was looking for really lovely outdoor entertaining imagery.
 We really went for it with the ambiance, which meant pulling back on the food and doing the entire picnic with store-bought ingredients.
 I loved these images so much, I thought it would be great to pull together an entertaining post inspired by the way I entertain at home!

-1. Keep the menu simple.
 Everyone loves a charcuterie plate.
 It’s basically a huge, deconstructed Italian sandwich, and I thought it would be fun to add a few more substantial ingredients to the typical charcuterie to make it more filling.

-2. Focus on the protein.
 Five ounces of charcuterie per person with lots and lots of bread, since this is dinner.

-3. Mix up the textures.
 Include hard meats, a pâté, and something tangy like a seared sausage.
 Also, consider adding cooked shrimp (served super cold) and hard-boiled eggs.

-4. Add CHEESE!
 Keep it regional and mix up the textures.
 Add a creamy cheese, a firm cheese, and something blue and funky.

-6. Invest in (or thrift!) classic serving ware that works for elevated casual dining.
 I’ve been collecting white and blue plates, blankets, and napkins because they’re so easy to mix and match.
 It doesn’t matter if the pattern doesn’t match or the plates aren’t exactly the same size!
 It still feels elegant.

-7. Dress up simple drinks with garnishes.
 We paired iced tea with slices of big, juicy peaches and served them over ice.

-8. A few small details go a long way.
 I found some super cute grass fans at an antique shop and thought they’d be great to keep at the house for when we entertain outdoors.
 It’s a thoughtful way of taking care of your guests and you can reuse them for years to come.